cheatham1/SoftwareBook/take_a_closer_look.md

          "OutputDirectory" : "results/"         (specifies the directory where the output root files should be saved) }

-The second portion of the configuration file specifies which processes to include.
-The locations of the individual files that are to be used for the different processes are set as such:
+The second portion of the configuration file specifies which **Processes** to include.
+The locations of the individual files that are to be used for the different processes are defined:

     Processes = {
         # Diboson processes